itsdfish/RetirementPlanners.jl/docs/src/advanced_example.md

 ### Investment

-In the intermediate example, we will use the default function `variable_invest` to specify an investment schedule.
-One benefit of using `variable_invest` it can model fluctuations in investment amounts due to factors such as, unexpected expenses and bonuses. `variable_invest` has the following parameters:
+In the advanced example, we will sample each investment contribution from a normal distribution to reflect fluctuations due to factors such as, unexpected expenses and bonuses.
+This is accomplished by setting the `amount` field of `Transaction` to `Normal(μ, σ)`. `Normal` has the following parameters:

-- `end_age`: the age at which one stops contributing to investments
-- `distribution`: a distribution object from which investment amounts are sampled
-- `lump_sum_investments`: an optional dictionary of lump sums (e.g., inheritance) to be invested at specified times
+- `μ`: the average contribution
+- `σ`: the standard deviation of the contribution

 ### Interest